flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 I put together and how I use it to bring the display alive.
 From here, you can learn about the main components of the application, as well as a few examples that show how I currently use it.
-If you are feeling impatient, go ahead and grab the [code from Github][code].
+If you would like to skip ahead, grab the [code from Github][code].

-By running the program, an embedded web server handles requests that may come from my desktop or any other program that may wish to control the display.
+By running the program, an embedded web server handles requests that come from a desktop or any other program that wishes to control the display.
 When the server is 'left alone' it will run as what I call _clock mode_.
-Motion and light sensors help conserving energy by keeping tabs on how bright the room is, as well as how long it has been since there has been any activity near the display.
-After a while of nobody around, the display changes to the _screen saver mode_, and it stays that way until motion is detected.
+Motion and light sensors help conserve energy by keeping tabs on how bright the room is, as well as how long it has been since anything moved near the display.
+After a certain period of inactivity, the display changes to the _screen saver mode_, and it stays that way until motion is detected.
-A third mode, called _message mode_, is when we can do fun things to the display.
+A third mode, called _message mode_, is where we can do fun things to the display.
-You can put the unit in that mode by sending an html [POST][post] [call](#messagemodeinfo).
+You can put the unit in that mode by sending an HTML [POST][post] [call](#messagemodeinfo).
-The web server also offers some very simple pages, in case you do not want to fiddle with variables and values.
-More on that in the [section below](#runoclock).
+In case you do not want to fiddle with variables and values, the web server also offers some very simple pages.
+There's more on that in the [section below](#runoclock).

 ![displayModes](|filename|/images/office-clock-modes.jpg)

 While in _message mode_, there are a bunch of knobs you can set.
-They are divided into 3 parts, which I will get into, as I describe the [message mode](#messagemodeinfo) in more detail:
+They are divided into 3 parts, which I will get into as I describe the [message mode](#messagemodeinfo) in more detail:

-1. main message
+1. Main Message
-1. background messages
+1. Background Messages
-1. background images
+1. Background Images

 Analogous to the led matrix display, I also have a strip of RGB leds.
-It provides a number of built in animations, as well as a way for encoding info representing external states such as weather, number of unread emails, generic countdowns, etc.
+It provides a number of built-in animations, as well as a method of encoding info representing external states such as weather, number of unread emails, generic countdowns, etc.
-The interface for controlling it is similar to the one for the led matrix; that is, using a [REST][rest]-like interface.
+The interface for controlling it is similar to the one for the led matrix; that is, using an [REST][rest]-like interface.

 But I'm getting ahead of myself...
 I should start off by visiting the steps to get these bits in the [Raspberry Pi][rpi].

-## Section 1: Software Pre-requisites
+## Section 1: Software Pre-Requisites

 #### Prepare sd with Raspbian